Most U.S. Dairy Cows Are Descended From Just 2 Bulls. That's Not Good

 Dechow chooses the lineup of Holstein bulls.
 This is the breed that dominates the dairy business.
 They're the black-and-white animals that give a lot of milk.

-Dairy farmers can go to this online catalog, pick a bull, and the company will ship doses of semen to impregnate their cows.
-"There's one bull, we figure he has well over a quarter-million daughters," Dechow says.
+Dairy farmers can go to this online catalog and pick a bull, and the company will ship doses of semen to impregnate their cows.
+"There's one bull — we figure he has well over a quarter-million daughters," Dechow says.

 The companies rank their bulls based on how much milk their daughters have produced.
 Dechow picks one from the top of the list, a bull named Frazzled.
 "His daughters are predicted to produce 2,150 pounds more milk than daughters of the average bull," he says, reading from the website.